Skip to main content

 Self-host requires server setup; managed cloud also available

-AI workflow generator (describe → build)
+AI builder (describe → build)

-Native — describe in plain English
+Native — workflows, forms, playgrounds, and visualizers from plain English

 AI models in-line

-70+ models, bring your own keys
+60+ models, bring your own keys

 Via individual model nodes